-This course is taken for academic credit.
-Students will earn an A, B, C, D, F, or W. Fundamentals of medications and their diagnostic, therapeutic and curative effects.
+(2-2-1-0) This course is taken for academic credit.
+(Prerequisite: Acceptance into the Vocational Nursing Program) Students will earn an A, B, C, D, F, or W. Fundamentals of medications and their diagnostic, therapeutic and curative effects.
 Includes nursing interventions utilizing the nursing process.
 Lab fee.